Aécio Neves: Early years

-Aécio Neves is son of politician Aécio Cunha and Inês Maria.
+Aécio Neves is son of politician Aécio Ferreira da Cunha and Inês Maria.
 Neves hails from a family of traditional politicians in Minas Gerais.
 His maternal grandfather, Tancredo Neves, was a key figure in the re-democratization of Brazil, served as governor of Minas Gerais and elected via electoral college.
 Neves’ paternal grandfather, Tristão Ferreira da Cunha, and his father Aécio Cunha were congressmen representing the state of Minas Gerais.
 His paternal grandfather, Tristão Ferreira da Cunha, a native of Teófilo Otoni, a northern city in Minas Gerais, was also a politician as well as a lawyer and a professor.
 He was Secretary of Agriculture, Industry and Commerce in the state government of Juscelino Kubitschek (1951–1955).
 Aécio Cunha, son of Tristão and father of Aécio, was state deputy between 1955 and 1963 and federal representative between 1963 and 1987.

 Neves moved to Rio de Janeiro with his parents when his was 10 years old.
 He had his first job at the Administrative Council for Economic Defense of the Ministry of Justice in Rio de Janeiro.
 In 1981 his maternal grandfather convinced Neves to return to Belo Horizonte.
 He moved into an apartment that he shared with his maternal grandfather and father and transferred to Pontifical Catholic University of Minas Gerais, where he studied economics.

 In 1982 Aécio began working in his grandfather's campaign for the state government, attending meetings and rallies in more than 300 towns.
 Tancredo Neves was elected governor of Minas Gerais, and in 1983, Aécio served as his private secretary.
 In the following years, Aécio participated in the movement "Diretas Já" and in Tancredo Neves’ presidential campaign.
 Tancredo Neves won the Brazilian presidency via electoral college in 1985.
 After the elections Aécio Neves accompanied the president-elect on visits to democratic countries, a political strategy used to enhance the retransition to democracy in Brazil.
 They visited the United States and US President Ronald Reagan, France with President François Mitterrand, Italy and Sandro Pertini, Prime Minister Bettino Craxi, King Juan Carlos of Spain and Pope John Paul II.
 Aécio Neves was appointed Secretary of Special Affairs of the Presidency by President-elect Tancredo Neves, but due to his early death, and José Sarney assuming office the job was cancelled.